MORE SYNCHRONICITIES –

 The largest circle in this formation was where I found a good-sized chunk of granite – pink, black, and white – sitting on top of the dirt in the exact center of downed wheat.
 The stone dowsed very, very strongly for many months.
 Over the years the energy has gradually attenuated, mellowing like brown on wood, the dowsing rods reacting differently today than then.

 The Bata circle, a few miles south and west of Langdon, was our second stop.
 This second one resembled, to some, a flowerpot (which I never quite understood); to others, it was a microscope.
 In this formation Lyn and I were sitting in the center of a radially-splayed circle and found a huge ladybug crawling up my arm.
 Its right wing was distorted.
-On closer look it appeared that the wing itself had been singed, shrunken and curled around the edges - yet the ladybug was full of life.
+On closer look it appeared that the wing itself had been singed, shrunken and curled around the edges – yet the ladybug was full of life.
+She was definitely something to behold.

 Thompson’s a small town with a 3- or 4- barrel grain elevator.
 It’s a very sleepy Sunday morning town.